TACC/Lmod/docs/source/300_tracking_module_usage.rst

     generation (gen_1) to this version (gen_2).
 The reasons why this version is better is discussed in the referenced section.
 The tldr is that this new version stores much much less data.
-At TACC we are seeing over 100 times smaller data.
+At TACC we are seeing over 100 times less data stored.
 It is also easier to remove older data.

     **NOTE**
-    Please use the files that are in contrib/tracking_module_usage/gen_2
+    Please use the programs describe here are in contrib/tracking_module_usage/gen_2

 Once you have a module system, it can be important to know what